Ideflop/SNCF/README.md

 ## Todo ##

--[x] remove unnecessary documents
+- [x] remove unnecessary documents
--[] Find information in documents and print it
+- [ ] Find information in documents and print it